 As Chair of the firm’s qui tam/whistleblower practice, Steve has represented relators in some of the nation’s largest and most notable recoveries under the federal and state false claims acts, with particular concentration in the areas of health care and tax fraud.

 In 2013, for example, Steve represented the relator in the first settlement ever reached under the 2010 tax whistleblower amendments to New York’s False Claims Act, resulting in a $5.5 million recovery by the State and a $3.2 million recovery by the IRS against celebrity tailor Mohanbhai “Mohan” Ramchandani.
-Steve has similarly represented relators in a myriad of whistleblower actions involving healthcare fraud, including a $125 million recovery against Warner Chilcott in 2015, a $54 million recovery against CareCore National in 2017, and a $3 billion recovery against GlaxoSmithKline in 2011, among others.
+Steve has similarly represented relators in a myriad of whistleblower actions involving healthcare fraud, including a $125 million recovery against Warner Chilcott in 2015, a $54 million recovery against CareCore National in 2017, a $6 million recovery against Life Spine Inc. in 2019, a $10 million recovery against Stimwave LLC in 2023, and a $3 billion recovery against GlaxoSmithKline in 2011, among others.
 Steve lectures annually on whistleblower litigation and corporate governance at his alma mater, the Benjamin N. Cardozo School of Law.

 Emblematic of the diversity of his practice, Steve has for almost two decades represented family and corporate farmers throughout the United States in milestone litigation involving the improper commercialization of GMO seed.
 Steve is the only attorney in the country who has held court-appointed leadership positions in the nation’s three largest GMO-related recoveries: the $110 million recovery in 2003 involving the Starlink corn seed (Co-Lead Counsel); the $1 billion recovery involving the Bayer rice seed in 2011 (Plaintiff’s Executive Committee); and the $1.51 billion settlement in 2018 involving the Syngenta corn seed (Plaintiff’s Executive Committee).